 Day 6: Hike to Kiharo Camp

 We start the day by climbing up a ridge towards McConnel's Prong where you have great views of all 3 peas and Scott Elliott's Pass before reaching Oliver's Pass at 4,505 metres.
-The train cuts across below Weismann's Peak to the confluence of the Nyamwamba River which flows down though Kilembe and Kasese to Lake George in Queens Elizabeth National Park.
+The train cuts across below Weismann's Peak to the confluence of the Nyamwamba River which flows down though Kilembe and Kasese to Lake George in Queen Elizabeth National Park.

-You have the option here to climb Weismann'#s Peak at 4,620 metres.
+You have the option here to climb Weismann's Peak at 4,620 metres.
 On a clear day you get stunning views of Margherita Peak, Mount Stanley, Mount Speke, and Mount Baker.

 The train then heads down the valley to Kiharo Camp situated in a deep valley flanked by high cliffs and surrounded by dense vegetation.

-Day 7: Return to basecamp
+Day 7: Return to Basecamp

 Today we head from Kiharo Camp back to the Kilembe, covering a distance of about 15km.
 The walk is 5-8 hours depending on fitness and weather conditions.

 The trail down the Nyamwamba Valley is mostly downhill and the views are absolutely beautiful, with moss covered rocks, rivers, cascading waterfalls, valleys and forests.
 The route took 6 years to develop.